 • More staff.
 More team members means more opportunity to care for more patients and more efficiency in doing so.
 Period.

 • More services.
-The larger a general practice gets, the more opportunity there is or the veterinarians to get experience in providing specific types of care.
-Within equine practice, that might include a doctor focused on dentistry, another focused on reproduction, and a third focused on imaging.
+The larger a general practice gets, the more opportunity there is for the veterinarians to get experience in providing specific types of care.
+Within equine practice, that might include a doctor focused on dentistry, another focused on reproduction and a third focused on imaging.
 The list goes on, but there’s no denying that growth can mean sustainable focus areas that enable specialization.

 • Better hours.
 Most equine practitioners don't have an emergency-only practice for after-hours referrals, so most equine practitioners (solo or not) end up providing 24-hour care to the best of their ability.
 That’s mentally and physically draining and can damage the home life of a practitioner who's constantly working.
 The typical answer?
 Grow the practice to spread those duties among a larger pool of veterinarians and team members.

 • An exit plan.
 A larger practice may all but ensure that one or more associates will show an interest in taking over the business someday.
 While I can’t speak for the entire country, the area of Oregon in which I work is heavily populated with amazing veterinarians who have given their heart and soul to the practice but have yet to find a candidate to keep their hospitals alive when they retire.

 So, what's the problem with growing into a larger practice?